 Come test your skills and celebrate one of the greatest love stories of all time right here in Lake Lure, NC!

-During the weekend of September 13-14, celebrate this beloved 80s cult classic with various competitions in remembrance of the film.
-With watermelon carrying contests, talent shows, and shag competitions, the highlight activity of the movie and festival is …“dun dun dun dun,” the lake lift competition!
-The lake lift competition gives movie fans the opportunity to test their skills every year from across the country.
+During the weekend of September 11th & 12th, 2020 celebrate this beloved 80s cult classic with various competitions in remembrance of the film.
+With watermelon carrying contests, talent shows, and shag competitions, the highlight activity of the movie and festival is always the lake lift competition!
+The lake lift competition gives movie fans from across the country a real-life opportunity to test their swan skills!